TarinPairor/CVWO-assignment-2024/README.md

-# CVWO-assignment-2024
+# Taylord4u

 ## Forum Platform Documentation

-Welcome to the Forum Platform
+Welcome to Taylord4u
 Upon entering the Forum Platform, users are greeted with an interface featuring prominent "Sign Up" and "Login" buttons.
 For new users, the registration process involves providing a valid name and creating a secure password which is hashed preserving the user's data.
 Upon successful signup, users are seamlessly redirected back to the main page.

 ## User Authentication